 The goal should be to focus on building a community, starting with each person that is involved with the organization.
 Toss aside the marketing speak and share stories.
 In the case of the passionate cause, my most relevant twitter-sized philosophy is:

 Your best assets are hidden.
 Locked away in your heart, mind, & experiences.
 Social Media is a place where you can set them free.

 I recall sitting in a staff meeting at one of the nonprofits I was working with and just feeling the passion from each team member.
 They knew, without a doubt, the difference they were making.
 When I shared with them ways they could release that energy from beyond the walls of their building I could see the excitement.
-In a few short months they have done an amazing job telling their stories and inspiring clients and volunteers to share their stories as well.
-They have also taken steps to participate with other communities, sharing ideas and stories and thus expanding their reach exponentially.
+In a few short months, they have done an amazing job telling their stories and inspiring clients and volunteers to share their stories as well.
+They have also taken steps to participate in other communities, sharing ideas and stories and thus expanding their reach exponentially.
 For a passionate cause, the goal is to rally the community to contribute online and to share their passions throughout the web.

-No Names could be a start up company, but it could also be a large company in an industry that no one really thinks about often in their daily lives, such as Retirement Planning.
+No Names could be a start-up company, but it could also be a large company in an industry that no one really thinks about often in their daily lives, such as Retirement Planning.

 The challenge is to build trust, create relevancy, provide daily value, and to tie it back to the organization’s bottom line.
 For me, this is where I wear my consultative, relationship building, sales hat.
 But it has to be more than a hat, it has to be authentic.